 Artest, Jackson suspended seven games

-New York, NY (Sports Network) – The National Basketball League suspended
+New York, NY (Sports Network) – The National Basketball Association

-Sacramento’s Ron Artest and Golden State’s Stephen Jackson seven games without
+suspended Sacramento’s Ron Artest and Golden State’s Stephen Jackson seven

 Jackson was suspended for pleading guilty to criminal recklessness

 stemming from a gun-firing incident last fall when he was with the Pacers.
 He

 had to pay a $5,000 fine and ordered perform 100 hours of community service.

 Artest was reprimanded for pleading no contest to infliction of injury on a

 spouse stemming from a domestic dispute in March in Placer County, California.